Battle of Edson's Ridge: First night's action

-Second night's action on the ridge
+Second night's action

 Expecting the Japanese to attack again that night, Edson directed his troops to improve their defenses on and around the ridge.
 After a failed attempt by two companies to retake the ground on the Marine right flank lost to Kokusho the night before, Edson repositioned his forces.
 He pulled his front back about 400 yd to a line that stretched 1800 yd, starting at the Lunga River and crossing the ridge about 150 yd south of Hill 123.
 Around and behind Hill 123 he placed five companies.
 Any Japanese attackers surmounting Hill 80 would have to advance over 400 yd of open terrain to close with the Marine positions at Hill 123.
 With only a few hours to prepare, the Marines were able to construct only rudimentary and shallow fortifications.
 They were low on ammunition, with one or two grenades for each Marine.
 Vandegrift ordered a reserve force consisting of the 2nd Battalion, 5th Marine Regiment (2/5) to move into a position just to the rear of Edson's troops.
 In addition, a battery of four 105 mm howitzers from the 3rd Battalion, 11th Marine Regiment under Lieutenant Colonel James J. Keating moved to a location from where it could provide direct fire onto the ridge, and a forward artillery observer was placed with Edson's front line units.